FREE homework help for kindergarten through eighth-grade students at Cincinnati Public Library branches.

 MEET is a feature of Brainfuse that encourages collaboration through students.
 Students can schedule private sessions with friends in an online study room.
 Meet helps students gather virtually to study for tests, work on homework assignments, or collaborate on projects.

 Students must register for Brainfuse to use MEET.
 Registration is free and part of the online library services.

-How You Can Support Homework Help:
+How You Can Support Homework Help

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
-Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
+Want to find local news, events, job postings, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.